-Summary: Posthumanism, new materialism; postcolonial ecocriticism; postcolonial literature; critical animal studies; literature and biology.
+Summary: Posthumanism, new materialism; critical animal studies; literature and biology; postcolonial ecocriticism.

 My thesis examines representations of abortion, embodiment, and agency in southern African fiction written during the late twentieth century.
 I am supervised by Prof. Graham Huggan.

-Activities: I am an intern on the AHRC Research Project 'The Risks of Childbirth in Historical Perspective', a collaboration between the Thackray Medical Museum and Leeds University's Centre for History and Philosophy of Science.
+Activities: I am a research intern for the AHRC-funded research network 'The Risks of Childbirth in Historical Perspective', and co-curator of an exhibition titled Bearing Different Risks at the Thackray Medical Museum.
 Additionally, I am co-founder of the Leeds Animal Studies Network.

-Conferences: I have presented papers at seminar series, conferences and workshops including: the NNMHR Congress at Durham University (2017); Empathies (11th SLSAeu Conference) at the University of Basel (2017); Performing the Urban: Embodiments, Inventories, Rhythms (16th triennial EACLALS conference) at the University of Oviedo (2017); Finding Africa at the University of Leeds (2017); The Future of Wild Europe at the University of Leeds (2016); Figuring Animals - Images and Imaginaries in Anglophone Literary and Media Texts at Mid-Sweden University (2016); Writing the South African City at London School of Economics (2016); Literature's Animals at the University of Bristol (2016), and the South African Literature and Ecology Colloquium at Rhodes University (2013).
+Conferences: I have presented papers at seminar series, conferences and workshops including: the NNMHR Congress at Durham University (2017); Empathies (11th SLSAeu Conference) at the University of Basel (2017); The Future of Wild Europe at the University of Leeds (2016); Figuring Animals - Images and Imaginaries in Anglophone Literary and Media Texts at Mid-Sweden University (2016); Literature's Animals at the University of Bristol (2016), and the South African Literature and Ecology Colloquium at Rhodes University (2013).